MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMHardwareRequirement.md

 ## DESCRIPTION
 The **Get-CMHardwareRequirement** cmdlet gets hardware requirements objects for software products.

-Microsoft System Center Configuration Manager manages Asset Intelligence information, including hardware requirements, for different software products.
+Configuration Manager manages Asset Intelligence information, including hardware requirements, for different software products.
 You can add, modify, or delete your own hardware requirements, but you cannot change built-in hardware requirement objects.

-You can use this cmdlet to get all the hardware requirement objects for a System Center Configuration Manager server or one or more hardware requirement objects for a specified product names.
+You can use this cmdlet to get all the hardware requirement objects for a Configuration Manager server or one or more hardware requirement objects for a specified product names.
 You can use hardware requirements with other cmdlets, such as the **Remove-CMHardwareRequirement** cmdlet or the **Set-CMHardwareRequirement** cmdlet.

 > [!NOTE]